JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_07/lecture.md

 ```

 ::: info Scope of eval
-    `eval` function is always evaluated in the global scope of the `Module` in which the macro is called (note that there is that by default you operate in the `Main` module).
+    `eval` function is always evaluated in the global scope of the `Module` in which it is called (note that there is that by default you operate in the `Main` module).
 Moreover, `eval` takes effect **after** the function has been has been executed.
 This can be demonstrated as
     ```julia
     add1(x) = x + 1
     function redefine_add(x)